Tupinambá people

 The Tupinambá (plural: Tupinambás) are one of the various Tupi ethnic groups that inhabit present-day Brazil, and who had been living there long before the conquest of the region by Portuguese colonial settlers.
-The name Tupinambá was also applied to other Tupi-speaking groups, such as the Tupiniquim, Potiguara, Tupinambá, Temiminó, Caeté, Tabajara, Tamoio, and Tupinaé, among others.
+The name Tupinambá was also applied to other Tupi-speaking groups, such as the Tupiniquim, Potiguara, Caeté, Tabajara, and Tamoio.
 Before and during their first contact with the Portuguese, the Tupinambás had been living along the entire Eastern Atlantic coast of Brazil.

 In a sense, the name can be applied exclusively to the Tupinambás who once inhabited the right shore of the São Francisco River (in the Recôncavo Baiano, Bahia), and from the Cabo de São Tomé (in Rio de Janeiro) to the town of São Sebastião (in São Paulo).
 Their language survives today in the form of Nheengatu.

 In the 21st century, the Tupinambá people live in Pará, and the southern region of Bahia, around Olivença, Alagoas.
 The Tupinambás of Olivença's fight for land recognition started in 2005, and reclaimed about 90 farms.
 The following year, they opened brand-new indigenous schools, with their own curriculum, language, and teaching methods, in 2006.